 - The blow dryer, here they had a Sunbeam brand 1500, when typically I need at least an 1875 to make my blow drying go faster, as I have a lot of hair and these slow hair dryers slow down my time to get ready by at least 15 minutes.

 - Products: they simply don’t measure up to the BLISS products I received at Westin or other designer products previously received.

 - The air conditioning – this wasn’t a function of “function”, as it worked just fine, but it came out of one of those old air compressors in the room, versus integrated into the wall system.
 It was loud and was either “on” or “off”, no auto.

 So, why not just work a little extra in finding the deals yourself or gaining the hotel loyalty points to be able to stay in a luxury property, instead of having to deal with the above mentioned lacks?
 Honestly, I am so used to staying in high end properties, that I had forgotten what lower end brands were like.
 Also, it never crossed my mind to take photos of the Westin Harbour Castle Toronto, as it wasn’t that spectacular, it just had the minimum amenities that I have become used to.

-The costs to stay at the Hampton Inn Toronto Airport was free in this situation paid for by US Airways and typically runs $149 CAD for two queen beds.
+The costs to stay at the Hampton Inn Toronto Airport was free in this situation paid for by American Airlines and typically runs $149 CAD for two queen beds.
 The cost to stay at the Westin Harbour Castle Toronto was 5000 points and $75 a night or 10,000 points per night.
 Without the cash and points option, it would run $198-250 CAD per night, and who wants to pay that?
 That is why I am a member of their loyalty program and mostly always use my points to stay in high end hotels over $175.

 Bottom line: Be on the look out for the higher end, luxury places to stay, so you don’t have to deal with low budget accommodations.